cosmos72/stmx/README.md

   slot-value-using-class, if you wonder) causing all kinds of errors on transactional classes.
-  For this reason, it is recommended to use `slot-value` to read and write the slots of transactional classes or, even better, to use a macro that can be defined to either use `slot-value` or slot accessors.
+  For this reason, it is recommended to use `slot-value` to read and write the slots of transactional classes or, even better, a macro that can be defined to use either `slot-value` or slot accessors.

 - `TRANSACTION` declares that a method or function is an atomic